Surgical Excision of Melanoma

 Why It Is Done

-Surgery is the most common treatment for melanoma and is done to remove the primary melanoma.
+Surgery is the most common treatment for melanoma.
 Sometimes lymph nodes may be removed at the same time to check them for cancer.
 Surgery also may be done to remove lymph nodes that have cancer or to remove tumors that may have spread to other parts of the body.